 Through all of her business classes, Christine learned to think creatively and adapt to change.
 She also learned to recognize that her work inside and outside the classroom, no matter how inconsequential, could help her reach career goals.

-During most of my time at St. Edward’s, I worked in management and leadership roles at H-E-B. At first, I accepted in-store leadership roles and then progressed into titled management positions.
-After working over a year as a department manager in customer service, I decided to make some lateral moves to gain leadership experience in other departments.
-I applied for the Management Internship program and worked with store department managers and regional managers to create and implement a strategic plan to meet a specific goal.
+She supplemented coursework with management experience at H-E-B, eventually moving from in-store leadership roles into more senior, titled positions.
+After a year of working as a department manager in customer service, Christine decided to gain some experience in other departments.
+She applied for the Management Internship program, and through this opportunity, she worked directly with regional managers to create and implement a strategic plan.

 Although she was busy with both school and work, Christine felt giving back to her community was important.
 She used her proficiency in Spanish to help elementary school children with their reading comprehension.

 "This seemingly irrelevant activity came in handy when I decided to volunteer with the Mexican Consulate General in Austin, where normal business was handled entirely in Spanish," Christine said.
 "My role at the Consulate was a major factor in securing a paid internship position in the Office of the Governor’s International Business section."